SebaOfficial/blog/user/blogs/create-your-first-bot/index.md

 If this is your first approach to Telegram or to [telegramsdk/botapi](https://github.com/TelegramSDK/BotAPI), you may wonder:
 > What am I Doing?

-Otherwise you can skip this explanation.
+If you already know, you can skip this explanation.

 Let's have a look a the code you've just written:

 ##### Instancing a new Bot
-In this lines we're importing the library from the `vendor/` directory and instancing a new Bot object.
+In this lines we're importing the library from the `vendor/` directory and instancing a new `Bot` object.
 ```php
 /// showLineNumber
 /// title: bot.php